mike-lischke/duktape/doc/execution.rst

 ``duk_get_prop()``, which may invoke a getter, or ``duk_to_string()`` which may invoke a ``toString()`` coercion method.

+The initial call into Duktape is ultimately handled either by ``duk_handle_safe_call()``, which provides a setjmp/longjmp catchpoint, or ``duk_handle_call_unprotected()`` which handles an actual function call.
+Best practice is to use a protected call as the initial call into Duktape, but sometimes fatal errors caused by uncaught errors can be acceptable and an unprotected call may be done directly.

+Safe calls involve a setjmp catch point which is jumped to using ``longjmp()`` if an error occurs inside the safe call.
+The longjmp() will be caught by the current (innermost) setjmp catchpoint).
+The catch point is responsible for unwinding call stack state so that when the safe call returns, the call stack and value stack are in their expected configuration.

-The initial call into Duktape is usually handled using ``duk_handle_call_(un)protected()`` which can handle a call from any state into any kind of target function.
-Setting up a call involves a lot of state
+Setting up a call involves a lot of small state changes:
-changes:

-* A setjmp catchpoint is needed for protected calls.

 * An activation record, ``duk_activation``, is allocated and set up for the new call.